Extracting FTL Zone-Based Pricing from Carrier PDFs

 status: str, details: Dict[str, Any]) -> None:

-"""Structured logging for extraction boundary events."""
+"""Structured logging for every extraction-boundary event."""

 logger.info(